GIDOO-code/Sudoku_Solver_Generator_withCamera/README.md

    (ALS)DeathBlossom(Ext.), (Grouped)NiceLoop, ForceChain and
    GeneralLogic.
 There are also functions for transposed transformation of Sudoku problems, standardization and ordering of Sudoku problems.
-The algorithm is explained on the HTML page.
+The algorithm is explained on the HTML page(https://github.com/GIDOO-code/Sudoku_Solver_Generator/tree/master/docs).